-The land use proposals contained in the Perth and Peel @ 3.5 Million North East Sub-Regional Planning satisfying the objectives of the Rural Composite zone and therefore may be appropriate in this zone.
+The land use proposals contained in the Perth and Peel @ 3.5 Million North East Sub-Regional Planning this use class is capable of satisfying the objectives of the Rural Composite zone and therefore may be appropriate in this zone.
 Similarly, the use class is consistent with the rural zoning of the land under the MRS.